viniciusbrit/librelightmeter/README.md

-# lightmeter-32u4
+# librelightmeter
-An analog photography centered light meter based on a TEMT6000 ambient light sensor running off an Arduino Pro Micro [ATmega32U4].
+A light meter designed for analog photography based on an ~~a TEMT6000~~ ambient light sensor running off a microcontroller. ~~an Arduino Pro Micro [ATmega32U4]~~.

 ### Current iteration: Prototype 0.1

 ### Project Progress
 - [x] Build A Prototype.
-- [x] Implement Aperture Priority Mode.
+- [ ] Find Sensor With Enough Range.
-- [ ] Implement Shutter Priority Mode.
+- [ ] Find another cheaper microcontroller.
 - [ ] Design PCB.
-- [ ] Build Credit Card Sized Lightmeter.
+- [ ] Write firmware.

 ### Known Issues
-* Find a way to measure more than ~1000 lux with the sensor.
+* Find a way to measure more than 1000 lux with the sensor.
+  > Unfixable.
+  > The TEMT6000 sensor only measures up to around 1000 lux.
+There's no way to circumvent this without blocking the amount of light the sensor reads somehow.
 * Make it so measured value does not change when changing ISO.

+### Licenses
+CERN Open Hardware Licence Version 2.0 - Strongly Reciprocal GNU GENERAL PUBLIC LICENSE Verson 3.0